by Raghu Nandhan | Apr 29, 2019 | Blog, Employee Engagement

 Diversity used to be a box that the organization checked.
 But today, diversity is directly tied to organizational culture and financial performance.
 Our data shows that 78% of organizations prioritize diversity to improve culture and 62% do so to boost financial performance.

 Key forces are at play here: ever-changing demographics are diversifying our communities, shrinking talent pools for companies that don’t adapt.
-Growing proof that diverse group is additional productive, additional innovative, and more engaged also makes it hard to ignore.
+Growing proof that a diverse group is additional productive, additional innovative, and more engaged also makes it hard to ignore.

 Encouraging a candidate to accept a job offer